anjolagithub/request-payment-api/README.md

----

 # Quiktis Request Network Integration

 ## Overview

-This repository contains a server-side implementation for integrating the **Request Network** into the Quiktis platform.
-The integration leverages the **Request Client SDK** to create and manage payment requests, enabling seamless and transparent transactions between users.
+Quiktis is a decentralized ticketing platform that eliminates fraud, reduces fees, and empowers event organizers and attendees with secure, transparent, and cost-efficient transactions.
+This repository contains the backend integration with **Request Network**, enabling seamless creation and management of ERC-20 payment requests.

-This implementation is designed to work on the **Sepolia testnet** with support for ERC-20 tokens.
-It eliminates the need for custom smart contract development by utilizing the pre-built infrastructure of the Request Network.
+This implementation runs on the **Sepolia testnet**, leveraging the **Request Client SDK** to simplify blockchain interactions, removing the need for custom smart contracts.

 ---

 ## Features

-- **Payment Requests**: Generate ERC-20 payment requests using the Request Network's client SDK.
-- **Sepolia Testnet Support**: Works seamlessly with the Sepolia testnet.
+- **Decentralized Payments**: Securely process ERC-20 payments via Request Network.
-- **Fee-less Transactions**: Set up requests without additional fees.
+- **Fee-less Transactions**: Create requests without additional fees.
+- **Transparent and Immutable**: Transactions are fully traceable on the blockchain.
+- **Easy Integration**: Provides RESTful API endpoints for frontend connectivity.
-- **Secure Identity**: Uses Ethereum-based private key signatures for secure transactions.
+- **Secure Identity**: Uses Ethereum private key signatures to ensure secure authorization.
-- **Scalable API**: Provides RESTful API endpoints for payment integration.

 ---